supernovus/lum.js/README.md

 A bunch of common Javascript stuff for my projects that makes life easier.

-It will Uglify the script sources, and also supports compiling Riot.js tag files and SCSS/Sass stylesheets (it uses libsass, which may have a few limitations compared to the Ruby Sass compiler, but is faster and can be installed with NPM rather than requiring another OS package.)

 ## Requirements

 * Node.js, the Javascript runtime.
 The scripts expect it to be called 'node'.